-BOOKS on the current state of the climate crisis:
+BOOKS on the current state of the climate crisis and environmental interest:

 The New Climate War: The Fight to Take Back Our Planet, by Michael E. Mann (Public Affairs 2021, 368 pages, $29.00) (Editor’s note: A separate book review on this title will be posted soon at this site.)